GOP's Youngkin stays away from 'Take Back Virginia' rally

 She added the candidate’s schedule was full, with a debate against incumbent Attorney General Mark Herring earlier in the day and an evening event elsewhere.

 Del.
-Terry Kilgore and Sen. Bill Stanley were at various points advertised as attending but were not on the final speakers’ list.
+Terry Kilgore and Sen. Bill Stanley were at various points advertised as speakers but said they had work commitments and did not attend.

-No other Virginia candidates besides Sears were scheduled to speak, according to a list provided to AP.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.